 At the prompt type in: openssl req -newkey rsa:4096 -sha256 -nodes -keyout sedr.privkey.key -out sedr.csr

 Note: This will generate two files: a CSR called 'sedr.csr' and a 4096-bit private key called 'sedr.privkey.key'.

 You will be prompted to enter some information for your CSR.

 Note: The 'CN' field (Common Name) is where you should enter the fully qualified domain name for the SEDR appliance.

 Note: For wildcard certificates, the Common Name should be in the format: *.mydomain.com

-Note: It is not necessary to add the 'extra' attributes, but you may need to if you have DNS or IP information you need to add.
+Note: It is now necessary to add the 'extra' attributes, you have DNS or IP information you need to add.

 Your CSR is now generated.
 Open the 'sedr.csr' file with a text editor and copy and paste the contents into the enrollment form from your Certificate Authority when requested.

 Once you receive the certificate and all intermediate/root CAs in PEM format, you will need to open these files in a text editor.
 Paste the certificates in this order to build the chain of BASE64 encoded certificates:

 Save the file as sedr.crt and proceed to install the certificate into the SEDR web interface.